Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • A figure in two different eras

-This figure belongs to two various periods: one era is Elamite for 700 years ago and the other one is Bahram II (294-274 AD), which carved on the relief of Elamite.
-In this relief, the king stood among the members of the royal family while holding a sword with two hands due to show power.
+This figure belongs to two various periods: one era is the Elamite for, 700 years ago, and the other one is Bahram II (294-274 AD), which carved on the relief of Elamite.
+In this relief, the king stood among the members of the royal family while holding a sword with two hands to show power.

 Naqsh-e Rustam